-Information System Documents or the School District Memoranda Archive) are excluded from both the numerator and denominator of this indicator.
+- Students not tested for an authorized and properly documented purpose described in the most recently released Students Not Tested Guidelines (found on the SCDE website under Student Information System Documents or the School District Memoranda Archive) are excluded from both the numerator and denominator of this indicator. - Students whose date of entry into United States schools is less than 24 months prior to their date tested and who were not initially English proficient at the time of their initial enrollment (see the section on Recently Arrived Multilingual Learners) are excluded from both the numerator and denominator of this indicator.

-- Students whose date of entry into United States schools is less than 24 months prior to their date tested and who were not initially English proficient at the time of their initial enrollment (see the section on Recently Arrived Multilingual Learners) are excluded from both the numerator and denominator of this indicator.
-However, Recently Arrived MLs are not excluded from the calculation of participation rate for the school. - Students included in this indicator who do not have an appropriate EOCEP score or a score on the corresponding SC ALT assessment are included in the denominator of this indicator when calculating the percent of all students who meet or exceed expectations but cannot be included in the numerator because of missing the test. - Only the EOCEPs for Algebra 1 and English 2, or the appropriate corresponding SC ALT assessment, are included in this indicator and, for each student, the highest EOCEP score in each subject area that was obtained at any previous time is the score used for that student.
+Note: Recently Arrived MLs are not excluded from the calculation of the testing participation rate, only from the calculation of Rating Points.

+- Students included in this indicator who do not have an appropriate EOCEP score or a score on the corresponding SC ALT assessment are included in the denominator of this indicator when calculating the percent of all students who meet or exceed expectations but cannot be included in the numerator because of missing the test. - Only the EOCEPs for Algebra 1 and English 2, or the appropriate corresponding SC ALT assessment, are included in this indicator and, for each student, the highest EOCEP score in each subject area that was obtained at any previous time is the score used for that student.